 The curriculum at the Michigan College of Optometry at Ferris State University is designed to produce doctors of optometry who are qualified to practice full-scope optometric care in any state and practice setting.
 The curriculum includes clinical training and practice under the supervision of college faculty.

 The college, which meets the standards of the Association of Schools and Colleges of Optometry and is accredited by the Council on Optometric Education and the North Central Association of Colleges and Schools, operates in modern, up-to-date classrooms and labs, including an on-campus clinic.
 Off-campus facilities also are used to maximize clinical education.

 Examples of the College's off-campus clinical affiliations include Veterans Administration hospitals, military medical facilities, optometric referral centers and prison health care facilities.

 Great Career Options

-Applicants to the Michigan College of Optometry must complete a minimum of three years (90 semester hours or 135 quarter term hours) of college or university education or have earned a baccalaureate degree prior to admission.
+Applicants to the Michigan College of Optometry (MCO) must complete a minimum of three years (90 semester hours or 135 quarter term hours) of college or university education or have earned a baccalaureate degree prior to admission.
 An application may be submitted while the minimum requirements are being completed.
-(Note that baccalaureate degrees will be preferred for applicants entering MCO in 2007 and later).
+The baccalaureate degree is preferred for applicants entering MCO.

 Pre-professional college/university courses must include the following: general biology (one year with lab); inorganic chemistry (one year with lab); organic chemistry (one year with lab); general physics (one year with lab); microbiology (one course with lab); calculus (one course); statistics (one course); speech (one course); general psychology (one course).